Best Billing and [Inventory Management Software](/service/hosted-inventory-management-software) for Small Business

 Small businesses face a grinding operational challenge: managing billing and inventory manually.
 Missed invoices, stock discrepancies, and hours lost reconciling spreadsheets drain resources that could go toward growing the business.
 According to Software Advice, 41% of small business buyers still use manual methods for inventory, 26% rely on spreadsheets, and 22% have no system at all.
 On the billing side, manual invoice processing costs an average of $10.18 per invoice — with a 22.5% error rate.

-The right free tool fixes this: fewer errors, real-time stock visibility, and invoices that go out on time — without spending a pound on software.
-This guide covers the best free options available, what features actually matter, and when free stops being enough.
+The right tool fixes this: fewer errors, real-time stock visibility, and invoices that go out on time — without spending a pound on software.
+This guide covers the best options available, what features actually matter, and when entry-level tools stop being enough.

-- Top free options include Zoho Inventory, Wave, Square, Odoo Community, and inFlow Inventory, each suited to different business sizes and use cases.
+• Top options include Zoho Inventory, Wave, Square, Odoo Community, and inFlow Inventory, each suited to different business sizes and use cases.

-- Most free plans cap orders, users, or SKUs — check those limits against your actual volume before committing.
+• Most entry-level plans cap orders, users, or SKUs — check those limits against your actual volume before committing.

 What Is Billing and Inventory Management Software?